 Permits are to be hung from the rear view mirror.
 Failure to properly display permit will result in vehicle being ticketed.
 There is a $10 replacement fee for lost parking permits.

 Because space in the parking lots is limited, many students park on city streets.
-If you do, remember to abide by city parking laws and be respectful of our neighbors.
-Do NOT park in spaces reserved for visitors, motorcycles, or for people with disabilities or you will be ticketed.
+The parking map shows which streets are pay-to-park, 2-hour free parking and unlimited free parking around campus.
+If you do park on the city streets, please remember to abide by city parking laws and be respectful of our neighbors.